luco2018/ATKS/README.md

 my_flow.py
 ---
-Example source code is below.
+Example source code for an executable built from a [ThenWhatTree](https://github.com/intel/ThenWhatTree) is below.
 There are no constraints on the name of the class.
 Whatever name is given will be used to identify the tree output in atks.log.
 <pre>
 #!/usr/bin/env/python3.6.1
 """Project description here"""<br>